Burger King’s Google-triggering ad invites scrutiny, complaints

 Lawyers and regulators say the stunt, although it may be an effective piece of advertising, could put both the burger chain and Google at risk of legal recourse and consumer backlash.

-“It’s unreasonable for Google not to have appropriate mechanisms in place so that the device couldn’t be activated by a third party,” said intellectual property lawyer Faith D. Kasparian, from Morse, Barnes-Brown & Pendleton.
+“It’s unreasonable for Google not to have appropriate mechanisms in place so that the device couldn’t be activated by a third party,” said intellectual-property lawyer Faith D. Kasparian, from Morse, Barnes-Brown & Pendleton.
 “On the part of Burger King, I don’t know what they’re thinking.
 A reasonable person would probably not expect that a third party could activate a device like this in their home.”

 Most Read Stories